extratone/bilge/notes/Notes-Drafts vs. Obsidian.md

 - [ ] Still much much more out of the box because it is so in a different way - I keep discovering things Drafts will do for me instead of something else, but better, where I feel like Obsidian is all about finding more stuff to do.
 - [ ] Using draft_open_links and Tot, I have created my own dashboard outside of Drafts, which works especially beautifully on macOS.
 - [ ] Instant synonyms with `^⌥S` calling Stephen Millard’s `TAD-Replace With Synonym` action.
 (As part of [ThoughtAsylum-Writing Action Group](https://actions.getdrafts.com/g/1cu))
+- [ ] In essence, I’m just worried.

 ## Misc
 - [ ] [Obsidian Attempt · Issue #219 · extratone/bilge](https://github.com/extratone/bilge/issues/219)